Measuring the Driving Forces of Predictive Performance: Application to Credit Scoring: Conclusion

 Specifically, XPER breaks down the difference between a performance metric of the model and a benchmark value.
 The latter corresponds to the performance metric that we would obtain on a hypothetical sample in which the target variable is independent from all the features included in the model.
-As such, the XPER decomposition only focuses on the part of the performance that directly originate from the features.
-Other advantages of the method include being implementable either at the model level or at the individual level, not being plagued by model specification error, as it does not require re-estimating the model, and having, as a special case, the standard explainability method in machine learning (SHAP).
+As such, the XPER decomposition only focuses on the part of the performance that directly originates from the features.
+Other advantages of the method include being implementable either at the model level or at the individual level, and not being plagued by omitted variable biases, as it does not require re-estimating the model with different features coalitions.

 We show that identifying the driving forces of the performance of a predictive model is very useful in practice.
-In a loan default forecasting application, XPER appears to be able to efficiently deal with heterogeneity issues and to significantly boost out-of-sample performance.
+In a loan default forecasting application, XPER appears to be able to efficiently deal with heterogeneity issues and to boost out-of-sample performance.
 To do so, we create homogeneous groups of borrowers by clustering them based on their individual XPER values.
-We find that estimating group-specific models yields to a much higher predictive accuracy than with a one-fits-all model.
+We find that estimating group-specific models yields to a higher predictive accuracy than with a one-fits-all model.

-Several applications of our method could be envisioned in the future.
-In medical applications, XPER could be used to identify the variables that have the highest impact on the accuracy of a model forecasting, for instance, the resistance of a virus \citep{Williamson2021b}.
-In finance, our methodology could identify the main drivers of the financial performance of a portfolio of assets constructed using a large number of state variables.
-Another natural application would be to choose variables during the selection phase of model development.
-Indeed, by contrasting the XPER values estimated in the training and validation sets, one could only keep the variables maintaining a high-enough level of importance in the validation test.
-Furthermore, XPER could go beyond performance.
-Indeed, as XPER can decompose any function of both $\hat{y}$ and $y$, one could use it to identify the features responsible for the lack of algorithmic fairness of a given machine learning model \citep{Chen2023}.
+XPER could go beyond performance.
+Indeed, as XPER can decompose any function of both $\hat{y}$ and $y$, one could use it to identify the features responsible for the lack of algorithmic fairness of a given machine learning model \citep{hurlin2024fairness}.
+Another interesting avenue for future research relies on developing inference methods for XPER values, enabling the assessment of their statistical significance.

 \baselineskip=1\normalbaselineskip

 \baselineskip=1.5\normalbaselineskip

 \pagenumbering{arabic} {A\arabic{figure}}